StrongMcLemore

 Benkelman General Store (Ben F. Benkelman, Sr. Proprietor), Cass City, Michigan ca 1920's

-The interior of Ben Benkelman's general store in Cass City, the employees pictured are unknown.
-PLEASE EMAIL IF YOU RECOGNIZE THEM.
+The interior of Ben Benkelman's general store in Cass City, with store clerk Philo S. Rice standing on the left.
+The lady to the right is unknown.
+PLEASE EMAIL US IF YOU CAN IDENTIFY HER.

 Benkelman General Store (Ben F. Benkelman, Sr. Proprietor), Cass City, Michigan, ca 1901-1924